Kaid al Dhahab, the new AQAP emir for Baydah province. Photo from The Yemen Post.

 US is known to have carried out 22 airstrikes against AQAP in Yemen so far this year; one in January, six in March, and at least six more in April, in addition to the nine already in May.

 Since December 2009, the CIA and the US military’s Joint Special Operations Command are known to have conducted at least 37 air and missile strikes inside Yemen, including today’s strike in Baydah province.
-[For more information on the US airstrikes in Yemen, see LWJ report, Charting the data for US air strikes in Yemen, 2002 – 2012.]

 The pace of the US airstrikes has increased as AQAP and its political front, Ansar al Sharia, have taken control of vast areas of southern Yemen.
 AQAP controls the cities of Zinjibar, Al Koud, Jaar, and Shaqra in Abyan province.
 The terror group also holds Azzan in Shabwa province.